BrodyMacfarlane/Santa-Cruz-Gatsby/README.md

 ## 👋🏼 Hello there!

 **This is a project currently in progress to jump into the Gatsby.js library and experiment.
-Currently to view this project you will need to run the following commands from the project's root directory:**
+Currently to view this project you will need the gatsby CLI to run the following commands from the project's root directory:**

 ```shell
 gatsby develop